terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/blazor/components.md

 Second
 ```

-Yukarıdaki kod, aşağıdaki gibi bir şey derler:
+Yukarıdaki kod, aşağıdakine benzer şekilde derlenir:

 ```csharp
 if (someFlag)